gilmore-1/tictac/README.md

 ## Features

-- Play against another player on the same device.
 - Responsive design for various screen sizes.
 - Win detection and end game state.
 - Reset the game and start over.